 Instead I stayed.

 I didn’t smile but I didn’t speak either.
 I sat and I stayed.
 Heat inching up the back of my neck onto my naked face.
 Feelings of anger, hurt, disbelief and rejection singed my cheeks.
 Staying still but breathing rapidly, the body roared helplessly within.

 Eventually the breathing slowed, heart no longer pounding.
-Skin, flesh, face cooled.
+Skin, flesh, and face cooled.
 I sat still like all the other sixty-some meditators in this dharma hall.
 None of them questioned the truth of what was said.
-95% of them white.
-Please note: it’s no longer 95% of us white.
+Ninety-five percent of them white.
+Please note: it is no longer ninety-five percent of us white.
 With one swift comment, it had become us vs. them.
 The class divided and sliced apart: colonization re-established, and white supremacy reaffirmed.